 The School of Natural Sciences at St. Edward's University encompasses the traditional natural sciences; computational sciences; clinical laboratory science; and bioinformatics, an interdisciplinary research area at the intersection of biology, mathematics, and computer science.

-Natural Science programs reflect the mission of St. Edward's University and provide in-depth knowledge of scientific fields while taking into consideration broader aspects of the liberal art education.
+Natural Science programs reflect the mission of St. Edward's University and provide in-depth knowledge of scientific fields while taking into consideration broader aspects of the liberal arts education.
 Our curriculum places a strong emphasis on collaborative, hands-on learning.
 Classwork and research are conducted in world-class classrooms, labs, and in the Wild Basin Creative Research Center.
+We formed the Institute for Interdisciplinary Science (i4), an educational and professional framework that aids in building cross-sector partnerships and interdisciplinary collaborations through funding mechanisms for NSCI faculty and students.
 In addition, study abroad opportunities have been integrated into our programs so students can explore the world without extending their degree completion timelines.

 Student-faculty collaborations provide irreplaceable opportunities for insights, innovation and growth.
 Our graduates develop skills necessary to prepare for graduate and professional schools as well as a variety of careers.